phylum-dev/cli/docs/quickstart.md

----
-title: Quickstart
+# Quickstart
----

 The Phylum command line interface (CLI) allows users to submit their project package dependencies to [Phylum's](https://phylum.io) API for analysis.
 Currently [pre-built binaries](https://github.com/phylum-dev/cli/releases) for Linux and macOS are available.
 On Windows, we recommend using the Linux binaries under [WSL](https://learn.microsoft.com/en-us/windows/wsl/).
-See the [alternate installation methods](https://docs.phylum.io/docs/alternate_install) for more options.
+See the [alternate installation methods](./alternate_install.md) for more options.

 ## Install `phylum` CLI